michhar/michhar.github.io/docs/convolutional-in-layers-and-sequences.md

 [Source](https://www.slideshare.net/perone/deep-learning-convolutional-neural-networks)

-A pooling layer is a way to subsample an input feature map, or output from the convolutional layer that has already done the processing (extracted salient features from) an image in our case.
+A pooling layer is a way to subsample an input feature map, or output from the convolutional layer that has already extracted salient features from an image in our case.

 ![Pooling](https://image.slidesharecdn.com/convnets-151015164458-lva1-app6891/95/deep-learning-convolutional-neural-networks-61-638.jpg?cb=1449100605)
 [Source](https://www.slideshare.net/perone/deep-learning-convolutional-neural-networks)